srivatsa2/web-bot/README.md

            4.END this chat.

  *You have to select a number from 1-4 only.

-  *If you select first option then again it will ask to enter calculate name : Like 'calculate expression'.
+ *If you select first option then again it will ask to enter expression as 'calculate expression'.

-        "Then it will gives a evaluated expression."
+   Then it will gives a evaluated expression.

-         'After giving the result of an expression the bot send a message like: If you want to calculate another expression enter the "expression calculate 1*2" or enter back'
+   After giving the result of an expression the bot send a message like: If you want to calculate another expression enter the "expression calculate 1*2" or enter back

  *If you select second option then again it will ask to enter city name : Like 'city cityname'.

      "Then it will gives a report on weather forecast."